PM wants change in production order rules

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The prime minister has tasked the Ministry of Law and Justice to redraft the law on production orders for lawmakers for consideration of the parliament.
-Addressing the federal cabinet meeting here at the Prime Minister’s Office (PMO) on Tuesday, the premier asked for an equal treatment for all prisoners in his “Naya Pakistan”.
+The prime minister has tasked the Ministry of Law and Justice to redraft the law on production order for lawmakers for consideration of the Parliament.
+Addressing the federal cabinet meeting here at the Prime Minister Office (PMO) Tuesday, the premier asked for an equal treatment for all prisoners in his “Naya Pakistan”.
 All prisoners should be given an equal treatment and no inmate should receive preferential treatment during confinement.
 He said production orders are like slap on the face of common prisoners.

 The federal cabinet that had its meeting under the prime minister approved abolishing of prize bond with the denomination of 40,000 rupees to check black money.
 The cabinet decided that Pakistan Steel Mills (PSM) will not be privatised.
 It will be revamped with new vision and approach.
 The PSM being a national asset will be run on public-private partnership basis.